 The size of the V notch in the trowel depends on the size and thickness of the tile but for 2" x 4" ceramic subway tile you will want to use a 3/16" x 5/32" V-notch trowel which can be used for tile sizes less than 6" x 6".

-As for adhesive, use an acrylic water based adhesive such as AcrylPro®.
-It's very easy to apply, just make sure to clean the adhesive off the face of the tile with a damp sponge onceContinue to 3 of 14 below.
+As for adhesive, use a water-based acrylic adhesive such as AcrylPro.
+It's very easy to apply, make sure to clean the adhesive off the face of the tile with a damp sponge onceContinue to 3 of 14 below.

 03 of 14